shenlab-sinai/diffreps/README.md

 CONTACT
 -------

-diffReps is developed and maintained by Dr. Li Shen at the Icahn School of Medicine at Mount Sinai.
+diffReps is developed by Dr. Li Shen at the Icahn School of Medicine at Mount Sinai.
 For technical issues, please post your questions to the discussion forum.
-If you want to collaborate with us, you may write to:  li.shen@mssm.edu
+If you want to collaborate with us, you may write to:  li.shen**AT**mssm.edu.

+# TERMS OF USE
+All data is free to use for non-commercial purposes.
+For commercial use please contact [MSIP](https://www.ip.mountsinai.org/).